mateuskienzle/training-python/README.md

 # Exercises in Python💻

-Some exercises that i did to practice in Python.
+Some exercises that i did to practice in Python